 Mobile payments are one type of mobile commerce.
 But even within that category there are different types of payment options.

 Mobile wallets: A mobile wallet is a digital version of the wallet you keep in your purse or back pocket.
 It’s a convenient way to make purchases on your mobile device without physically swiping a card or handing over cash.
 Apple Pay and Google Pay are both examples of mobile wallets.

 Mobile transfers: Mobile transfers are the services you usually receive through mobile banking apps, where you’re able to transfer money from one bank account to another with the push of a button on your mobile device.
-But you can also do this through peer-to-peer apps.
+But you can also do this through peer-to-peer apps like Cash App.